 Stepping Stone Falls: the built waterfall that holds back Mott Lake

-Nearly every real waterfall in Michigan is hours north, in the Upper Peninsula — so a tiered falls fifteen minutes from downtown Flint tends to stop people short.
-The catch is that nobody found Stepping Stone Falls; somebody built it.
-It is a dam and a stepped concrete spillway on the Flint River, the structure that backs the river up into Mott Lake, roughly 600 acres of water that wouldn’t exist without it.
-The overflow tumbles down in flat tiers like a staircase, which is where the name comes from.
+Nearly every real waterfall in Michigan is hours north, in the Upper Peninsula.
+So a tiered falls fifteen minutes from downtown Flint tends to stop people short.
+The catch is that nobody found Stepping Stone Falls.
+Somebody built it.
+It is a dam and a stepped concrete spillway on the Flint River.
+That structure backs the river up into Mott Lake, roughly 600 acres of water that wouldn’t exist without it.
+The overflow tumbles down in flat tiers like a staircase.
+That is where the name comes from.

-Because the falls is really a piece of waterworks, it behaves: the flow stays steady and predictable instead of roaring in spring and vanishing by August.
-It sits inside the Genesee Recreation Area, the chain of county parkland that also strings together Crossroads Village, the narrow-gauge Huckleberry Railroad, Bluebell Beach, and a web of trails — so a paved path links the falls to the beach and a boat launch, and the whole thing works with kids or grandparents in tow.
+Because the falls is really a piece of waterworks, it behaves.
+The flow stays steady and predictable.
+It doesn’t roar in spring and vanish by August.
+It sits inside the Genesee Recreation Area, the chain of county parkland that also strings together Crossroads Village, the narrow-gauge Huckleberry Railroad, Bluebell Beach, and a web of trails.
+A paved path links the falls to the beach and a boat launch.
+The whole thing works with kids or grandparents in tow.

 The best version of it is after dark.
-On summer evenings the tiers get washed in colored lights, and the man-made falls becomes exactly the kind of calm, free, after-dinner place a city that has had a hard run deserves to have close to home.
-You can drive north for the wild waterfalls some other weekend; this one is engineered to be easy, and on a warm night, lit up green and blue over the Flint River, it earns the visit anyway.
+On summer evenings the tiers get washed in colored lights.
+The man-made falls becomes exactly the kind of calm, free, after-dinner place a city that has had a hard run deserves to have close to home.
+You can drive north for the wild waterfalls some other weekend.
+This one is engineered to be easy.
+On a warm night, lit up green and blue over the Flint River, it earns the visit anyway.

 Sources